 Tesseract OCR Engine

 Recent OCR techniques have also incorporated deep learning models to achieve higher accuracy.
-The Tesseract OCR engine currently maintained by Google is one of the examples that utilises a particular type of deep learning network: a long short-term memory (LSTM).
+The Tesseract OCR engine, maintained by Google, is a prime example.
+It utilizes a specific type of neural network called Long Short-Term Memory (LSTM).

 What is LSTM?